If you constantly do not get enough sleep, you can get hypertension, type 2 diabetes, depression, and generally bring yourself to complete burnout.

 - Depressed state due to lack of sleep.

-- Constant drowsiness during the day, which is dangerous for you and others (for example, to fall asleep behind the wheel).
+- Constant drowsiness during the day, which is dangerous for you and others (for example, falling asleep behind the wheel).

 - Abuse of sleeping pills, without which it is impossible to fall asleep.